 Once I was laying down, they strapped down my arms.
 Put up a sheet so I could not see the surgery and prepped the area.
 They started the procedure before the Hubby was even in the room.
 When they finally let him in, they sat him on my left and he was allowed to hold my hand.
 As soon as I saw him, I cried even harder.

 We all stayed in that room for a few hours, so they could monitor my vitals signs and make sure that I was stable after surgery.
 They also started another IV drip of pain medicine.
 Once my body had reached the levels prior to the surgery, we were moved to the baby wing to finish out our stay at the hospital.
-After several days of poking and prodding, a visit from the lactation nurse, numerous happy visitors, we were released.
+After several days of poking and prodding, a sever complication of mine (a story for another day), a visit from the lactation nurse, numerous happy visitors, we were released.

 Zoey is home and we are settling in as a family of four.
 Our days and nights are filled with nursing, diaper changes and so much snuggling.
 I still have lots of healing to do both from the pregnancy and the surgery.
 Each day I feel a little less pain, and can move around the house a little bit more.